Lucas Oil Pro Pulling League: History

-Lucas Oil discontinued ownership and operation in November of 2022
+Reorganization of the Pro Pulling League

+Lucas Oil discontinued ownership and operation in November 2022.
+In 2023 the Pro Pulling League emerged under new ownership with Lucas Oil returning in a sponsorship role.
+Now based in Sellersburg, Indiana, the Pro Pulling League is in its 19th year and the largest pulling organization in the world, with 300 events held by the organization and its member-states.

 Rules

-Rules in the PPL are similar to other pulling leagues and the maximum boundary limit is 320 feet.
+Rules in the PPL are similar to other pulling leagues.

 Participants

-Competitors can compete for cash purses in four series: Champion Tour, Silver Series, Mid-West Region, and Western Series.
+Competitors compete for cash purses in four series: Champion Tour, Silver Series, Midwest Region, and Western Series.
 There are no full-time pulling teams in the League, only hobbyists (sometimes serious) who are "trying to have as much fun as possible."
-Although many of the pullers in the League are associated with the automotive or farming businesses, there are some who come from fields unrelated, such as dentistry.
-As if 2016, the PPL has over twenty classes of pulling vehicles one can participate in.
+Many of the pullers in the league are associated with the automotive or farming businesses, and some come from unique unrelated fields, such as dentistry.
+As of 2016, the PPL has over twenty classes of pulling vehicles one can participate in.
 As of 2016, direct family members of registered PPL pullers who are graduating high school seniors are eligible for college scholarships.

-Related media

-In the United States it is broadcast on the Lucas Oil-owned MAVTV on Thursday evenings.
-In 2013, PPL announced the creation of its own magazine titled, Pro Pulling Magazine, but the current status of this periodical is unknown.